Battered by falling prices, Kenya's tea farmers threaten to uproot

-NANDI HILLS, Kenya, Nov 16 (Reuters) - Emerald-coloured tea bushes blanketing the rolling hills of Nandi County have long provided a livelihood for small-scale farmers, helping make Kenya one of the world’s biggest tea exporters.
+NANDI HILLS Kenya (Reuters) - Emerald-colored tea bushes blanketing the rolling hills of Nandi County have long provided a livelihood for small-scale farmers, helping make Kenya one of the world’s biggest tea exporters.

-But ideal weather and bigger harvests, instead of producing bumper earnings, have led to a glut of Kenya’s speciality black tea.
-Samuel Busienei, a 72-year-old tea farmer, says he earns 40 percent less for each kilogramme of tea sold than he did three years ago and is considering tearing up his crop.
+But ideal weather and bigger harvests, instead of producing bumper earnings, have led to a glut of Kenya’s specialty black tea.
+Samuel Busienei, a 72-year-old tea farmer, says he earns 40 percent less for each kilogram of tea sold than he did three years ago and is considering tearing up his crop.

 “It was a very good life,” said Busienei, who first planted the crop in the 1980s.
 “But if the price doesn’t change, we will have to remove the tea.”